- Virtual RC Intro Events

 RC Language: Japanese

-Campus Involvement and Hobbies: My current extra-curricular activities include RC MAP, RC Players, and UM Women's Glee Club.
-Additionally, I occasionally write for various student publications and am a paid blogger for Arts, Ink. under Arts at Michigan.
-Feel free to also ask me about my experiences in East Quad Hall Council, RC forums, RC singers, UM Yoni Ki Baat, or SURO (sociology undergraduate research).
+Campus Involvement and Hobbies: I work as a research assistant for the U-M Susan B. Meister Child Health Evaluation and Research (CHEAR) Center.
+Besides being an RC Ambassador, I'm a member of the U-M Women's Glee Club and Japanese Language Club.
+Additionally, I write for the Michigan Daily, WTF magazine, and Arts, Ink. under Arts at Michigan.
+Feel free to also ask me about my past experiences in East Quad Hall Council, RC MAP, RC Players, RC singers, or SURO (sociology undergraduate research)!

 What has your experience been like in the RC language program?
 I had a phenomenal experience with the RC language program.
 With no prior knowledge of Japanese, taking two 10-credit classes of the language my freshman year was daunting; however, I made close friends, learned three new writing systems, and grew close to a great professor through taking Japanese in the RC.
 I enjoyed it so much that I decided to take more Japanese classes and pursue the minor!
 Learning Japanese is one of the most challenging yet rewarding things I've ever done, and I highly recommend taking language classes through the RC.